 Begin weaving your braid across the back of your crown by crossing the section of hair nearer to the top of your head over the middle section.
 Then cross the bottom section over the (new) middle section.

-Now, these next waterfall braid steps are crucial: pick up a new top section, cross over the middle section and then drop it.
+Now, these next steps are the most important: pick up a new top section, cross over the middle section and then drop it.
 After crossing the bottom section over your dropped section, begin the weaving process again, working your way to the back of your head.
-Then secure with a hairband.
+Then secure with a hair tie.

 Repeat on the other side.